xundeenergie/friendica/doc/en/user/tags-and-mentions.md

 If you sort your contacts into circles, you cannot @-mention these circles.
 But you can select the circle in the access control when creating a new posting, to allow (or disallow) a certain circle of people to see the posting.
-See [Circles and Privacy](help/user/circles-and-privacy) for more details about grouping your contacts.
+See [Circles and privacy](help/user/circles-and-privacy) for more details about grouping your contacts.

-## Topical Tags
+## Topical tags

 Topical tags are indicated by preceding the tag name with the # character.
 This will create a link in the post to a generalised site search for the term provided.